-Azawakh is an ancient sighthound breed that has lived for thousands of years with the cattle breeding nomads of the south Sahara in Africa.
+Azawakh is an ancient sighthound breed that has lived for thousands of years with the south Sahara cattle-breeding nomads in Africa.
 His job has been to protect the camp, the people in the camp, and the cattle from predators and trespassers.
-Also known as the Sahel hound, he howls and growls to warn of intruders and, should they continue into the camp, he will charge and can be aggressive.
+Also known as the Sahel hound, he howls and growls to warn of intruders and, should they continue into the camp, he will charge and be aggressive.

 The Azawakh stands 23.5 to 29 inches tall and weighs between 35 and 55 pounds.
 His head is long and thin, and his muzzle even thinner.
 His eyes are almond-shaped and dark, and his ears are pendant.
 He is very lean; there is nothing extra on his body.
 He stands square, with his body as long as it is tall.
 His chest is deep, with room for a large heart and lungs.
 His muscles are evident under the skin.
 His coat is very short and thin.

 Grooming the Azawakh breed is very easy.
 The coat is very short and thin and may be brushed with a soft-bristled brush once a week.
 The Azawakh is a sighthound.
 His long legs, deep chest, and agile body are made so he can run with the wind.
 Although he can walk on a leash, he prefers to run and will need a daily run in a safely fenced yard.
 In his natural state, the Azawakh learns what to do from the other dogs in camp.